grafana/mimir/docs/sources/operators-guide/monitoring-grafana-mimir/collecting-metrics-and-logs.md

 # Collecting metrics and logs from Grafana Mimir

-This article helps you to collect logs and metrics from a Mimir or GEM cluster.
+You can collect logs and metrics from a Mimir or GEM cluster.
 To set up dashboards and alerts, see [Installing Grafana Mimir dashboards and alerts]({{< relref "installing-dashboards-and-alerts.md" >}}) or [Grafana Cloud: Self-hosted Grafana Mimir integration](https://grafana.com/docs/grafana-cloud/integrations/integrations/integration-mimir/)
 .

-It is easier and recommended to monitor a cluster if it has been installed via the [Grafana Mimir Helm chart](https://github.com/grafana/mimir/tree/main/operations/helm/charts/mimir-distributed).
-It is also possible to use this integration if Mimir has been deployed another way.
+It is easier and best to monitor a cluster if it was installed via the [Grafana Mimir Helm chart](https://github.com/grafana/mimir/tree/main/operations/helm/charts/mimir-distributed).
+It is also possible to use this integration if Mimir was deployed another way.
 For more information, see [Collect metrics and logs without the Helm chart](#collect-metrics-and-logs-without-the-helm-chart).

 ## Collect metrics and logs from the Helm chart

-To set up the collection of metrics and logs, follow the steps that are based on the version of the Helm chart that has been deployed:
+To set up the collection of metrics and logs, follow the steps that are based on the version of the Helm chart that was been deployed:

 * For a stable release: